 Wrap pipe-wrap tape onto the T&P valve’s threads, winding 5 or 6 times counterclockwise. © HomeTips

-7 Wind pipe-thread tape onto discharge pipe’s threads and screw the discharge pipe into the new valve.
+7 Wind pipe-thread tape onto discharge pipe’s threads and screw the discharge pipe CLOCKWISE into the new valve.
 Snugly tighten it with a wrench.
 Make sure the pressure-release lever on the valve is closed.

 Gloved hand holding a wrench to screw the discharge pipe into a T&P valve, turning clockwise.

-After winding the threads with pipe-wrap tape, screw the discharge pipe into the new T&P valve, turning clockwise (as seen from the pipe). © HomeTips
+After winding the threads with pipe-wrap tape, screw the discharge pipe into the new T&P valve, turning CLOCKWISE (as seen from the pipe). © HomeTips

 When the water from the discharge pipe becomes a steady stream, close the T&P pressure-release lever.
 When hot water streams through the faucet that you opened in your home, turn off that faucet.